13alvone/speakQuery/README.md

 The grammar omits increment/decrement operators, bitwise negation, semicolons and the `else` keyword.

+## License and attribution

+SpeakQuery is licensed under the Apache License, Version 2.0.

+See `LICENSE` and `NOTICE` for full terms, attribution requirements, and authorship details.

 ## References

 - Query syntax: `docs/syntax.md`
 - API reference: `docs/api.md`